Skip to main content

 We hope you feel inspired by this week's design!

-This week’s instalment of the Project of the Week series features a residential design by 2021 SBID Awards Finalist, Ana Engelhorn Interior Design.
+This week’s instalment of the Project of the Week series features a luxury property design by 2022 SBID Awards Finalist, Jeffrey Beers International.

 SBID Awards Category: Residential House Over £1M